 GREEN KIDS AREA – Where kids just want to have fun

-Other activities for this year include The Book Club; Making Stick Men, Making a Whole City out of Cardboard! with a bunch of amazing designers called Brilliant Builds, Woodland Activities and Facepainting with an Animal Theme, and Olde World Games with Chas and Sandy.
-On the music front we have a full array of DJ workshops, came and play with all the gadgets and gismos, plus songwriting, rap and poetry, storytelling and music performances and singalongs with Mall Webb.
-For Artwork we are specialising in Weird Constructions – Plus plenty of walkabouts, drama, shows and performances, and the amazing Camera Obscura to amuse and delight.
+Other activities for this year include The Book Club, Making Stick Men, Pottery, Gymnastics, Storytelling, Robotics, Facepainting, Dark Age Jewellery, and Olde World Games with Chas and Sandy and their wonderful bowling alley.
+On the music front we have a full array of DJ workshops: came and play with all the gadgets and gizmos, plus songwriting, rap and poetry and music performances with Barney and his crew.
+Plus performances by the Formidable Vegetable Sound System.

 The New Ark – Cadmus